Mounting hole acc. to IEC 60947-5-1

 Contacts used for switching low currents and voltages (signal level)

-Solder terminals bent towards the outside, used for SMT components
+Solder terminal bent outward and used for SMT components

 Defines the distance to the next adjacent component of the same type

-The Hall effect occurs in a current-carrying conductor located within a magnetic field, where an electrical field builds up which is perpendicular to the direction of current and to the magnetic field and which compensates the Lorentz force acting on the electrons.
-The Hall effect can be utilised for switching and positioning purposes.
-The switching method of the RS 76C is based on this technology.
+The Hall effect occurs in a current-carrying conductor located within a magnetic field.
+An electrical field builds up which is perpendicular to the direction of current and to the magnetic field.
+This compensates the Lorentz force acting on the electrons.
+The Hall effect can be used for switching and position determination.
+The switching of the RS 76C is based on this technology.

-Often referred to as foil stamping, transmits preprint pictures onto the synthetic material to be decorated using pressure and heat.
+Often referred to as foil stamping, this transmits preprinted pictures onto the synthetic material to be decorated using pressure and heat.

 Human Machine Interface

-The part of a selector switch used for turning and operating the switch
+The part of a selectors switch used for turning the switch

 Low-voltage switching devices.
 Part 5-1: Control devices and switching elements, electromechanical control devices, DIN EN 60947-5-1, VDE 0660, Part 200